 You are the 'Shakers and Movers' of the world.
 You may run your own successful business or lead a large corporation.
 You may be in IT, an app developer, an inventor, an engineer, or in academia, medicine, or law.

 You may be in the public eye, either in sports, entertainment, or in your own therapeutic communities, as a therapist, yourself.
 You seek out the privacy that only a remote clinical office can provide.

 Our international clients are often government employees, diplomats, NGO's, or CEO's in multi-national corporations stationed overseas or are international teachers.
 Many travel extensively.

 Our main office

 Couples Therapy Inc. began in a little town that time forgot, called Cummington, Massachusetts and we still hold retreats* in this lovely place three seasons of the year.
 If you live in the cities of New York, Hartford, or Boston, and you go to the Berkshires for an intensive, you'll be impressed by the beauty year-round.
 It's an idyllic natural setting.

 Cummington brags it has the best foliage in New England.
 That claim, however, cannot be proven!

-But Boston is our home.
-The place we grew up and home to our extended family.
+It's the place where we grew up and home to our extended families.
 We relocated our main office to Boston in 2018.
 We're delighted to offer a retreat location that's 15 minutes from Logan International Airport!

-Couples Therapy Inc., as a family-owned business, has deep New England roots.
+Couples Therapy Inc. has deep New England roots.
 Massachusetts has a reputation for excellence in couples therapy.
 And Boston demands a science-based approach that we're known for.

-We have a large number of colleges and universities in New England as well.
-Many of Couples Therapy Inc. clinicians teach as well as maintain private practices and work here.
+We have many colleges and universities in New England as well.
+Many of Couples Therapy Inc. clinicians teach as well as maintain private practices.